Return

 Cooking is often seen as an essential skill, but baking can take patience and practice.
 Like crafting for seniors, baking is an activity where you express your creativity and, in this case, unique taste when choosing what to make and how to decorate it.

-You can enroll your parents or grandparents in a cooking class to learn how to make different pastries like pies, croissants, tarts, and so on.
-These skills can also be handy when celebrating special occasions such as birthdays, anniversaries or other events with friends and family.
+Consider enrolling in a cooking class to learn how to make different pastries like pies, croissants, tarts, and so on.
+These skills can also be handy when celebrating special occasions such as anniversaries, birthdays, or other events with family and cherished friends.

-Moreover, there are several physical health and therapeutic benefits attached to cooking.
-So, when your older loved ones cook something special for everyone to enjoy, you can be sure they will feel good about themselves.
+Moreover, there are several physical health and therapeutic benefits attached to baking.
+So, when seniors create something special in the kitchen for everyone to enjoy, you can be sure they will feel good about themselves.

 5. Handmade Frames